As in any good book, the Bible stays true to its theme from its introduction, expansion through the middle, to the climax at the end.

 “That it might be fulfilled which was spoken by Esaias the prophet, saying, Behold my servant, whom I have chosen; my beloved, in whom my soul is well pleased: I will put my spirit upon him, and he shall shew judgment to the Gentiles.
 He shall not strive, nor cry; neither shall any man hear his voice in the streets.
 A bruised reed shall he not break, and smoking flax shall he not quench, till he send forth judgment unto victory.
 And in his name shall the Gentiles trust.”
 (Matthew 12:14-21)

 I spent 60 years defining myself as a Christian while, as a biblically literate individual, struggling with the inconsistencies between the Bible and Christianity – even the brands that claim to be rock solid Bible-believing followers of Jesus Christ.
-See the previous post Everything New is Old Again for details.

 The new covenant doesn’t do away with the tiresome commandments of the old, it empowers God’s people, the saints of the Most High, to fulfill the commandments!
 And this is what sets God’s people apart from all the other nations!